Shuffle/Shuffle-docs/docs/troubleshooting.md

 **Alternatively:** You can go download [the latest Shuffle apps](https://github.com/Shuffle/python-apps/archive/refs/heads/master.zip) in your browser, and manually extract the `.zip` file into the `./shuffle/shuffle-apps` folder.

-## Orborus can not reach backend
-In certain cases there may be DNS issues, leading to hanging executions.
-This is in most cases due to apps not being able to find the backend in some way.
-That's why the best solution _if possible_ is to use the IP as hostname for Orborus -> Backend communication.

 ## How to stop executions in loop
 1. Run **docker ps**